ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 </tr>
 <tr>
 <td><code>highlighted</code></td>
-<td>An array of ISO 8601 single dates to render as highlighted in the calendar view.</td>
+<td>An array of ISO 8601 single dates or RFC 5545 RRULE repeating dates to render as highlighted in the calendar view.</td>
 </tr>
 <tr>
 <td><code>startDate</code></td>